vvscode/docs/docs/verification/verification-for-javascript/verification-js-sinch-client.md

 ```

-The \*\* is obtained from the Sinch Developer Dashboard.
+The *<application_key>* is obtained from the Sinch Developer Dashboard.
 In this example, the SinchClient is set up for Verification.

 ## Asynchronous Sinch Calls